adaltas/node-nikita/docs/content/about/tutorial.md

 It serves multiple purposes.
 For example, it can be used in a website with a Node.js backend, where you want to execute actions (writing files, copy, move, executing custom scripts...) or you can use it to automate and orchestrate components' deployments (installations, functional tests, lifecycle management...).

-Take a view at [Ryba](https://github.com/ryba-io/ryba) which contains playbooks to setup and manage Big Data systems.
+Take a view at [Ryba](https://github.com/ryba-io/ryba) which contains playbooks to set up and manage Big Data systems.

 ### Supported platforms

-Nikita targets Unix-like system including Linux and macOS.
-Windows is not supported as a targeting node where to execute actions.
+Nikita targets Unix-like systems including Linux and macOS.
+Windows is not supported as a targeting node where actions are executed.
 It is however known to work as a Nikita host.
-This mean you can run Nikita from a Windows host and target Linux nodes over SSH.
+This means you can run Nikita from a Windows host and target Linux nodes over SSH.

 Throughout this tutorial, it is assumed you work on Linux or macOS.
 To be able to run the same code examples without modifications on Windows, you can install a Linux virtual machine or use Docker.

 At the end of the tutorial, you will learn how to use Nikita over SSH.
-This way, your Windows host is used to create your workflow and you can target a remote host like a server, a virtual machine or a container.
+This way, your Windows host is used to create your workflow and you can target a remote host like a server, a virtual machine, or a container.

 ### What is inside Nikita